 Water kefir, alternatively known as tibicos and Japanese water crystals, is a probiotic beverage similar to Kombucha and Ginger Beer.
 Water kefir grains are translucent and gelatinous with a crystal-like appearance.

 Like kombucha mothers, water kefir grains are a symbiotic culture of bacteria and yeasts including lactobacillus hilgardii - the species that gives water kefir grains their characteristic appearance.

 It's easy to make water kefir.
 You'll need water kefir grains, water, and sugar.
-Follow this tutorial for a basic water kefir.
-From there, you can flavor it to make Cherry Water Kefir, Cranberry Orange Water Kefir or anything else you might like.
+Follow this tutorial for basic water kefir.
+From there, you can flavor it to make Cherry Water Kefir, Cranberry Orange Water Kefir, or anything else you might like.